 #6 Always keep an eye on her

-When travelling with your mom, you should make sure she never gets lost and if she does, she knows the way to the hostel.
+When traveling with your mom, you should make sure she never gets lost and if she does, she knows the way to the hostel.
 You may visit crowdy places where it’s easy to get lost.
 In this case, write down the proper address of your hostel/ hotel on a piece of paper and hand it over to your mom.
 If your mom does not speak any English as mine, being in a situation when she can’t find you may be extremely stressful.

 #7 Keep the balance

 It’s important to keep the balance between sightseeing, eating, talking and taking pictures.
 Try not to spend too much time walking or eating.
 That can either make your mom bored or way too exhausted.
 It’s good to start your day with a proper breakfast, then do a bit of sightseeing followed by a lunch break.
 At night, you can do some fun things as dancing, clubbing, etc.

 #8 Let your mom be your guide

 From my personal experience I know how important it is to listen to your mom’s tips.
 Although you are in charge of the trip, don’t ignore your mom’s advice.
 She may also know how to read the map, haggle, get a discount or ask the way.
 She might surprise you!

 Be patient with your mom and teach her how to take pictures, how to haggle, look for affordable accommodation or talk to locals.
 Show her how to read a map, book a train ticket or deal with flight delays.
 Once she knows that, she will be a great help, trust me.